kovrigo/eloquentjs-client/README.md

 ## About

-The *EloquentJs* package for Laravel, available via Composer, includes a pre-built copy of this library.
-If you just want to use *EloquentJs*, head over to the [eloquentjs repo](https://github.com/parsnick/eloquentjs).
+The `parsnick/eloquentjs` package for Laravel, available via Composer, includes a pre-built copy of this library.
+If you just want to use EloquentJs, head over to the [eloquentjs repo](https://github.com/parsnick/eloquentjs).

 If you want to contribute, view the source, or customise the build, carry on.